 Pisgah riding provides a memorable backcountry experience, but it can be a rugged affair without some preparation.
 Trips should be planned carefully due to remoteness of trail locations, lack of facilities, and numerous trail intersections that often lack signage (count on none).
-The MTB Project App or the Trailforks App are the best options for the navigationally challenged as these do not require a cell signal.
+The Trailforks App is the best option for the navigationally challenged and maps can be downloaded ahead of time to eliminate need for cell signal.
 Newcomers to the area should also consider finding a local guide for the first trip, or consult info from local shops.

 Trips should be planned carefully due to remoteness of trail locations, lack of facilities, and numerous trail intersections that often lack signage (count on none).
 These trails never close, but use common sense when considering riding in wet conditions.

 The Alliance began ramping up efforts in Pisgah in the Fall of 2014, by signing a Sponsored Volunteer Agreement with the Grandfather Ranger District.
 The SVA tiers to the Memorandum of Understanding (MOU) between IMBA/SORBA and the USDA Forest Service, Southern Region, and is contributing to more access and better trails.
-Through 2016, we’ve amassed over 1000 hours of volunteer work on classic Pisgah trails like Greentown, Woodruff Ridge, Wilson Ridge, and Schoolhouse.
+Since 2013, we’ve amassed over 1300 hours of volunteer work on classic Pisgah trails like Greentown, Woodruff Ridge, Wilson Ridge, and Schoolhouse.
 The partnership with the Grandfather District has led to detailed planning in the near and far terms, including plans for NEPA work, design, construction, and funding.

 By supporting The Alliance, you help continue our mission of creating awesome MTB trails in the region.